mathineau/pangaea-clustering-intro/README.md

     4. Create a travel guides by partitioning the created POI in different ROI.
 Save results to flat files.

 Of course another requirement of the system that is valid at every steps of the process is that the information it produces should be somewhat accurate.
-I imagine a customer would be pretty pissed off if, having followed the direction given by your
-*romantic trip to paris* guide, would be led into a turkey vulture infested patch of god forsaken land in the middle of death valley because of some geolocation error.
-Other than that little accuracy constrain, if we manage to do these four things in a resonable amount of time, we are right on the money.
+I imagine a customer would be pretty pissed off if he, having followed the direction given by your *romantic trip to paris* guide, would be led into a turkey vulture infested patch of god forsaken land in the middle of death valley because of some geolocation error.
+Other than that little accuracy constrain, if we manage to do these four things in a resonable amount of time, we are golden.
 In a nutshell, that's all there is to the Pangaea Ultima System.

 # Pangaea Ultima Clustering component